raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 <b>Aromas:</b><br />

-iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)<br />
+iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)

 : an attractive green colour